-The being that hands over presents in the Netherlands was actually origin of Santa Claus.
-Unlike Santa Claus, Sinterklaas is active on his namesday, 5th of December.
-He arrives in November on a white horse from sea.
+The being that hands over presents in the Netherlands was actually the origin of Santa Claus.
+Unlike Santa Claus, Sinterklaas is active on his name day, the 5th of December.
+He arrives in November on a white horse from the sea.
 His assistant is Black Peter (Zwarte Piet).
-Like his more known successor, Sinterklaas is based on Nicolas of Smyrna, bishop that took care of abandoned children.
-His name was creating by combining Sint Nikolaas (Saint Nicolas).
-There is another one in Netherlands, Kerstmann, he however isn’t that popular as Sinterklaas.
+Like his more known successor, Sinterklaas is based on Nicolas of Smyrna, the bishop that took care of abandoned children.
+His name was created by combining Sint Nikolaas (Saint Nicolas).
+There is another one in the Netherlands, Kerstmann, however isn’t as popular as Sinterklas.

 24.12.2017 (21.12.
 2003)

-Silver bullet was an underground train of C5 type, that wasn’t painted so it had its aluminium colour.
+Silver bullet was an underground train of C5 type, that wasn’t painted so it had its aluminum color.
 It really existed – as an experimental (and later backup) train.
 It even showed itself in movies.
-Many people, however, didn’t believe that it was really, mainly because it was very rare for it to show itself in Stockholm’s underground and because people like stories, legend about a train suddenly appearing in closed tunnels was born.
+Many people, however, didn’t believe that it was really, mainly because it was very rare for it to show itself in Stockholm’s underground and because people like stories and legends about a train suddenly appearing in closed tunnels was born.
 It’s said that whoever enters it, wouldn’t see the light of day once again.
 Stockholm’s underground is very big and even has one station that was never opened (Kymlinge), so it is easy to imagine that being like this would be there like home.

-Luduan (sometimes jueduan) is a deer-like creature with green fur, horse tail and horn on its head.
+Luduan (sometimes jueduan) is a deer-like creature with green fur, a horse tail, and a horn on its head.
 It’s another in a long line of Chinese unicorns.
-It brings luck, talks with every language and is so fast that it can travel nine thousand kilometers in one day.
-Luduan once even met Genghis Khan himself, and it is said that thanks to this encounter, this conqueror haven’t attacked India.
+It brings luck, talks in every language, and is so fast that it can travel nine thousand kilometers in one day.
+Luduan once even met Genghis Khan himself, and it is said that thanks to this encounter, this conqueror hasn’t attacked India.

 Grissell and Greedigut were two demons that served Joana Wallis of Keyston, known in the past as Huntingtonshire, now Cambridgeshire.
 They took form of two black dogs.
 That was nearly as apparent as if there was a black cat on her shoulder and a flying broom in her shed.
 Or if she could cure a cold.
 This story took place in 1646 at the time of witch-hunts.